 C and D-ratings in PA 1 mainly due to findings in other performance areas.
-Improvements are needed in the social management system, as well as cascading the BSCI Code of Conduct to their supply chain partners.
+Improvements are needed in the social management system, as well as cascading the BSCI Code of

-PA 5: Fair Remuneration C:1 D:0 Lack of awareness of living wages.
+PA 5: Fair Remuneration

+Lack of awareness of living wages.

-PA 6: Decent Working Hours C:0 D:1 Found some workers worked in excess of the daily hour hours + overtime) in some occasion for particular depar
+Found some workers worked in excess of the daily hours (regular hours + overtime) in some occasion for particular departments.

-PA 7: Occupational Health and Safety C:0 D:1 Issues with the drinking water analysis result.
+Issues with the drinking water analysis result.